shopware5/devdocs/source/developers-guide/attribute-system/index.md

 | `Shopware\Bundle\AttributeBundle\Service\TypeMapping`     | shopware_attribute.type_mapping | Contains all defined data types which can be used for table columns |

 ## Attribute data types
-The attribute data types are store in the `Shopware\Bundle\AttributeBundle\Service\TypeMapping` class.
+The attribute data types are stored in the `Shopware\Bundle\AttributeBundle\Service\TypeMapping` class.
 Each type is defined in a unified format and the corresponding sql and elastic search format.
 Following types are supported:

 | Unified type        | SQL type           | Backend view  |